microchip-pic-avr-examples/pic18f16q41-peak-detector/readme.md

 | TX  | Curiosity UART to USB Transmit

 ## Operation
-The windowed peak detector is a state machine that detects signals that exceed a set level (via DAC2).
-When a signal is above the set level, the ADCC continuously samples the output of the OPA module, and interrupts if the measured signal subtracted from the last peak value is greater than the 0.
-In this case, the measured signal is stored in the setpoint register of the ADCC and begins a new conversion.
-When the signal falls below the threshold, the ADCC stops and the peak value recorded is printed from the setpoint register.
+The windowed peak detector is a state machine that detects and measures signals that exceed a set threshold (set by DAC2).
+The signal input is buffered by the OPA module.
+In this code example, the OPA module is a unity gain buffer, however Microchip Code Configurator (MCC) can be used to change the operational amplifier configuration.

+ On the rising edge of the signal exceeding the threshold, the comparator interrupt occurs, which enables the ADCC to start continuously sampling the output of the module.
+The computation feature of the ADCC is used to generate an interrupt if the measured signal subtracted from the setpoint register (holding the previous peak) is greater than the 0.
+In this case, the measured signal is stored as the new high value in the setpoint register of the ADCC.

+ When the signal falls below the threshold, the ADCC is stopped and the peak value recorded is printed from the setpoint register.

 #### Acquisition State Machine
 <img src="images/stateMachine.png" alt="state machine drawing" width="400px" /><br>

+On power-up the program starts in the WAITING state.
+In this state, the ADCC is off.
+When the output of the OPA module exceeds the threshold, then the program transitions to the OPEN state.
+In this state, the program prints the message "Peak Window Open" and moves to RUNNING.
+If a fast falling edge occurs before the transition to RUNNING, then the program will immediately switch to the DONE state and print the ending messages.
+Fast edges may be missed due to the speed of the edge.

+The program stays in the RUNNING state until the signal falls below the threshold.
+At this point, the program moves to DONE, and prints the peak value stored in the setpoint register of the ADCC.

+(Note: Printing through UART is interrupt driven, making it asynchronous.)

 #### Flowchart
 <img src="images/flowchart.png" alt="flowchart" width="500px" /><br>